 A digital object identifier (DOI) is a unique alphanumeric string assigned by a registration agency (the International DOI Foundation) to identify content and provide a persistent link to its location on the Internet.
 The publisher assigns a DOI when your article is published and made available electronically.

 For additional information consult our DOI Guide.

-Librarians are available to meet with you one on one to help you with your research and information needs.
+Librarians are available to meet with you via zoom or chat to help you with your research and information needs.
 Schedule an appointment with us today.

 Email us at email@example.com

 Chat service is available all thru the day and most evenings

 Individually contact a librarian from the "schedule an appointment" list